Equation of state of the running vacuum: Derivation of the running vacuum EoS for the FLRW regime

 where the small parameter $\epsilon$ is defined by Eq.\,\eqref{eq:nuandepsilon}.
 We have set $H=H_0$ in the log since the change is extremely slow within long cosmological periods, for example around our time, and used $\ln\frac{m^2}{H_0^2}\gg 1$ in the last step.
 This expression is the result at ${\cal O}(\nueff)$ for very low redshift and coincides with the result already reported in \cite{CristianJoan2022}.
 Upon using \eqref{eq:nuandepsilon} and the $\CC$CDM form for $\dot{H}$ (which is consistent at this order) it can be immediately be written in terms of the redshift as indicated in Eq.\,\eqref{eq:EoSDeviation} of the current work.

-However, we would like to generalize that formula for arbitrarily large redshift within the FLRW epoch and for this we cannot approximate the denominator of \eqref{eq:wvFLRW} through the constant $\rvo=\rv(H_0)$ as we did before.
+However, we would like to generalize that formula for a broader redshift range within the FLRW epoch and for this we cannot approximate the denominator of \eqref{eq:wvFLRW} through the constant $\rvo=\rv(H_0)$ as we did before.
 We need to use now the dynamical form of the VED during the FLRW epoch, i.e. Eq\,\eqref{eq:RVMcanonical}, in which the parameter $\nueff$ itself is running\,\cite{CristianJoan2022}:

 Its approximately constant form for $H$ in the late time universe is given by \eqref{eq:nuandepsilon} in the main text.
 To find out the vacuum EoS such that it be valid for any redshift from now up to the initial stages of the radiation-dominated epoch, we have to insert Eq.\,\eqref{eq:nueff2} into the canonical RVM form for the VED, i.e. Eq.\,\eqref{eq:RVMcanonical}, and use the latter in the denominator of the EoS equation\,\eqref{eq:wvFLRW}.
 To further proceed we need an explicit form for $H$.
 For $\nueff$ strictly constant, the RVM can be solved analytically\,\cite{RVMphenoOlder1,RVMphenoOlder2}.
 However, the QFT form of the RVM is more complicated since the effective parameter \eqref{eq:nueff2} is a function of $H$ and then an exact analytical solution is not feasible.
 Even so, taking into account that $\nueff(H)$ is a slowly varying function of $H$ and that $|\epsilon|\ll 1$, the function $\nueff(H)$ remains always small, and hence we can obtain a very good approximate solution for the full FLRW regime by expanding the solution in the small parameter $\epsilon$.
 In this way we will be able to split the corrected $H^2$ (involving the QFT effects) into the leading $\CC$CDM part plus ${\cal O}(\epsilon)$ corrections or higher.
 The standard or concordance $\CC$CDM model part of $H^2$ is simply